In our daily work, we are frequently receiving questions about the show, the exhibition, the tickets and other topics.

 At what times does the show start?

-The projection show HUMANS runs in the Visiodrom during opening hours in a continuous loop of about 30 minutes.
+Our projection shows run in the Visiodrom during opening hours in a continuous loop of about 30–40 minutes.
 You can freely choose when to attend a show and where to stand, walk or sit in the Visiodrom.
-Monitors with a countdown show the start of the next show, so you can plan at your leisure whether to wait for the next start or go first to the skywalk at 70m or visit the exhibition beforehand.
+Monitors with a countdown show the start of the next show, so you can plan at your leisure whether to wait for the next start or go first to the Skywalk at 70 m or visit the exhibition beforehand.
 You can also bridge a waiting period with a visit to the Aposto restaurant on the first floor.
-In principle, you can also enter the Visiodrom during a running show, but we advise against it.
-There is a risk of tripping because of the dark lighting conditions, it could disturb the other visitors and you have missed the beginning of the show.

 Soon, the countdown will also be available via QR code on your smartphone.
 So you can see everywhere and at any time when it starts.